Gizo Town. Photo:

 Province.
 It is situated on the island of Ghizo (different spelling, same pronunciation).
 With

-the appearance of a shanty town, the main street
+the appearance of a shanty town, the main street which was sealed at the end off 2009,

 runs along the waterfront lined with small stores